Chris Basham

-Christopher Paul Basham (born 30 May 1988) is an English former professional footballer who played as a defensive midfielder or centre back.
-He spent the majority of his professional career at Sheffield United where he became best known as a pioneer of the role of the overlapping centre back (usually on the right flank), a position he developed under Chris Wilder during the 2016–17 season.
+Christopher Paul Basham (born 30 May 1988) is an English former professional footballer who played as a defensive midfielder or centre-back.

 Having started as a junior with Newcastle United, he played for Bolton Wanderers, as well as having loan spells at Stafford Rangers and Rochdale, prior to joining Blackpool in August 2010.
+In 2014, he joined Sheffield United, where he went on to spend the majority of his professional career with, and where he became best known as a pioneer of the role of the overlapping centre-back (usually on the right flank), a position he developed under manager Chris Wilder during the 2016–17 season.

-Career
+Club career

 Bolton Wanderers

 Basham was a member of the youth team at Newcastle United before being released at age sixteen.
 Soon after, he joined Bolton Wanderers, where he signed his first professional contract with the club, signing a two-year deal.
 In November 2006 Basham joined Conference National side Stafford Rangers on a month's loan, making his debut on 25 November in a 2–2 home draw with St Albans City.
 After four appearances for Rangers, Basham returned to Bolton when his loan deal expired.

 On 7 February 2008, Basham joined League Two side Rochdale on loan until the end of the 2007–08 season.
 Making his debut on 12 February 2008 in a 4–2 home defeat to Hereford United, Basham went on to make a total of 13 appearances for his temporary employers, helping Rochdale to finish fifth in the league and qualify for the League Two play-offs.

 The following season saw Basham make his senior debut for Bolton Wanderers as an 89th-minute substitute in the 4–1 win over Sunderland at the Stadium of Light on 29 November 2008.
 He scored his first goal on 11 April 2009, in a 4–3 defeat to Chelsea at Stamford Bridge, and eventually made a total of eleven appearances that season.

 The following season saw Basham making his first appearance came on 29 August 2009, where he came on as a substitute in the second half, in a 3–2 loss against Liverpool, followed up by assisting a winning goal for Gary Cahill, in a 3–2 win over Portsmouth on 12 September 2009.
 On 6 November 2009, and after 17 appearances for the club, Basham signed a contract extension with Bolton until the summer of 2012.
 Remaining on the fringes of the first-team Basham made a total of eight league and two cup appearances in the 2009–10 season before an injury kept him out for the rest of the season.